 These caves are situated in Spruce Creek, Pennsylvania.
 These caverns first came into existence around 500,000 years ago.
-They were first named “Franklin Caves” but were later changed to the “Historic Indian Caves” after the ancient artifacts belonged to the previous tribes.
+They were first named “Franklin Caves” but were later changed to the “Historic Indian Caves” after the ancient artifacts belonged to the last tribes.

 2. Woodward Caverns

-The caverns are made up of leveled walls with stalactites and stalagmites in most of its room but what is most interesting is that it shelters the largest stalagmite formation in the whole of PA known as the “Tower of Babel,” which is 14 feet in height.
+The caverns are made up of leveled walls with stalactites and stalagmites in most of its rooms but what is most interesting is that it shelters the largest stalagmite formation in the whole of PA known as the “Tower of Babel,” which is 14 feet in height.

 This is precisely located in the room called The Hall of Statues.
-The other famous rooms that this cavern consists of are The Hanging Forest, which holds the highest number of stalactites and stalagmites.
-The Ballroom holds dances and feasts, and The Square Room features delicate cave corals, etc.
+The other famous rooms this cavern consists of are The Hanging Forest, which holds the highest number of stalactites and stalagmites.
+The Ballroom holds dances and feasts, The Square Room features delicate cave corals, etc.